-This is an amazing project and video I saw recently on Hoss’s 3D Printer thread over on CNCZone:
+I recently came across an incredible project and video on Hoss’s 3D Printer thread at CNCZone:

 3D printing an alien skull in high resolution…